MELDProject/meld_graph/docs/install_singularity.md

 You will find `pytest_errors.log` in the folder where you launched the command.

 ## FAQs
-Please see our [FAQs](https://raw.githubusercontent.com//MELDProject/meld_graph/dev_docker/docs/FAQs.md) for common installation problems.
+Please see our [FAQ page](https://meld-graph.readthedocs.io/en/latest/FAQs.html) for common installation problems and questions

 ## Contact